Speed Racer (film): Filming

 The Mach Five (shown on display at the 2007 Comic-Con International), although a fully-functioning automobile, was hung from a crane for the film's sequences and had its motoring effects computer-generated.

-In February 2007, the Wachowskis selected Babelsberg Studios in Potsdam, Germany to film.
+In February 2007, the Wachowskis selected Babelsberg Studios in Potsdam, Germany, to film.
 In the following March, Warner Bros. moved the release date two weeks earlier to May 9, 2008.
 The studio received a grant of $12.3 million from Germany's new Federal Film Fund, the largest yet from the organization, for its production in the Berlin-Brandenburg region.
 The amount was later increased to $13 million.
 Principal photography commenced on June 5, 2007, in Berlin, and was shot entirely against greenscreen, lasting 60 days.
 The Wachowskis filmed in high-definition video for the first time.
 With the camera, the Wachowskis used a layering approach that would put both the foreground and the background in focus to give it the appearance of real-life anime.
+A week was spent on stage shooting comparison tests with a 35mm camera and a variety of digital cameras to determine what the film would be shot on, settling with the prototype of the recently unveiled Sony CineAlta F23.
+It was chosen because the crew wanted the film to have "a smooth, grain-free ‘Techno Color’ palette, a kind of exaggerated digital version of Technicolor...", according to cinematographer David Tattersall, as well the camera's ability to capture more depth of field than a 35mm film.
 The film has a "retro future" look, according to Silver.
 Filming concluded on August 25, 2007.

-Some of the mid century homes were filmed in the Vista Las Palmas neighborhood in Palm Springs, California.
-The footage was enhanced to give them a snow covered appearance.
+Some of the mid-century homes were filmed in the Vista Las Palmas neighborhood in Palm Springs, California.
+The footage was enhanced to give it a snow-covered appearance.